 Please make sure all speakers in your session have uploaded their presentations.
 Check that the presentations are accessible from the lectern in the session room.

-If you require technical assistance during the session, advise a member of the conference crew assigned to your room, who will assist or call in an AV technician.
+If you require technical assistance during the session, advise a member of the conference crew assigned to your room, who will assist or call the tech support.